vikos77/yeast-hifi-hic-assembly/README.md

 The [Candida assembly](https://github.com/vikos77/Candida-HIFI-Assembly) exposed a fundamental limitation of HiFi-only phasing with `--primary`:

 - HiFi reads (mean ~15 kb) can phase heterozygous sites within a single read
-- But long homozygous stretches break phase continuity — the assembler loses track of which allele is which
+- But long homozygous stretches break phase continuity, causing the assembler to lose track of which allele is which
 - Result: 209 fragmented contigs with haplotype switching, a mosaic of both parental chromosomes

-**The fix: Hi-C data.** Chromatin contact maps link genomic regions that are physically co-located in the nucleus — even if they're megabases apart in sequence.
+**The fix: Hi-C data.** Chromatin contact maps link genomic regions that are physically co-located in the nucleus, even if they are megabases apart in sequence.
 Two loci on the same chromosome in the same cell will produce far more Hi-C read pairs than loci on different chromosomes.
 This provides the long-range connectivity to bridge homozygous deserts and assign sequences to the correct haplotype.

 ---

 ## Dataset

-### HiFi Reads — Zenodo 6098306
+### HiFi Reads (Zenodo 6098306)

 Synthetic 50× diploid HiFi dataset for S. cerevisiae S288C: